 Getting and staying healthy is fueling growth in the U.S. spa market.
 The “Spa Market in the U.S. 2016-2020” report just released by market research firm Technavio forecasts the U.S. spa market will grow at a CAGR of more than 5 percent over the next four years.
-The firm found that consumers increasingly are seeking weight management and nutrition consulting as well as massage for relaxation and pain relief to help them maintain their physical and mental well-being.
+The firm found that consumers increasingly seek weight management and nutrition consulting and massage for relaxation and pain relief to help them maintain their physical and mental well-being.

 Help ease client pain

-These are very useful findings to factor into your spa and massage practice growth plans.
+These are beneficial findings to factor into your spa and massage practice growth plans.
 Relative to therapeutic massage, you should heavily promote these services through your website and social media to reach clients who need relief from the discomfort of an aching back or to ease the pain from an injury or a chronic condition.
-Also for the next few summer months, lots of people will be pushing their physical limit running, biking, golfing or engaging in some other outdoor activity that may lead them to your door.
+Also, for the next few summer months, lots of people will be pushing their physical limit running, biking, golfing, or engaging in some other outdoor activity that may lead them to your door.

 To help ease client pain, BIOTONE offers two therapeutic massage lubricants.
-Relaxing Therapeutic Massage Creme is made from certified organic botanicals, most notably organic lavender, which helps to slow the nervous system, ease stress and promote relaxation.
-Its other natural ingredients include Passion Flower to promote tranquility and Melissa (Lemon Balm, an anti-viral herb that helps to calm nerves and reduce tension.
+Relaxing Therapeutic Massage Creme is made from certified organic botanicals, most notably organic lavender, which helps slow the nervous system, ease stress, and promote relaxation.
+Its other natural ingredients include Passion Flower to promote tranquility and Melissa (Lemon Balm, an anti-viral herb that helps calm nerves and reduces tension.

 Customization can even extend beyond the treatment.
 Some spas and massage practices create unique experiences for their clients by enabling them to book blocks of time instead of specific services.
 During this time, they can create a treatment that is all their own – from the music to the products and even to the room temperature.

-Getting to know a client’s needs is the first step to a customized experience and that process should begin when clients call in by asking questions to determine what services will be best.
-This will not only help you determine the best treatment, it may influence what therapist you choose for the session, further ‘customizing’ the experience.
+Getting to know a client’s needs is the first step to a customized experience, and that process should begin when clients call in by asking questions to determine what services will be best.
+This will not only help you determine the best treatment, but it may also influence what therapist you choose for the session, further ‘customizing’ the experience.

 The future looks bright for the spa and massage industry.
 Make sure you take advantage of the opportunity with the right services and getting out the right message.